svantelidman/svantelidman/README.md

 Hi, I am Svante Lidman:
-* System Architect at ATG AB adn live in Stockholm, Sweden.
+* System Architect at ATG AB and live in Stockholm, Sweden.
 * Interested in many different technology subjects
 * Don't get to code during my day time job but try to keep things fresh.
 * Hobby projects are mostly done in Rust these days.